Rafa2016831028/Artificial-Intelligence/2. Air Quality Index (Using Linear regression)/README.md

 * I replaced the missing column values with the mediun value of the column
 * I dropped the quantitative charecteristics
 * In order to perform regression algorithm , i preprocessed the data with LabelEncoder

+then i fitted independent variables and dependent variable (AQL) into a regression model  and plotted predicted and true value into a scatter plot.